GDPR Compliance in the U.S.: What to Know

 It’s best to think of the California Consumer Protection Act (CCPA) and the California Privacy Rights Act (CPRA) as essentially the same thing.

-The CCPA passed through the California legislature and was signed by the governor in 2018, with an effective date of Jan.
-1, 2020.
+The CCPA passed through the California legislature and was signed by the governor in 2018, with an effective date of January 1, 2020.
 However, the Californians for Consumer Privacy (the group that pushed hardest for the CCPA) almost immediately felt it wasn’t strong enough.
 They started a campaign to make it stronger and more protective of consumer rights to control the collection and use of personal information.

 The CPRA changed the rules for who has to comply only slightly.
-As of Jan.
-1, 2023, the CPRA applies if you are a for-profit organization that “does business” in the state of California, collects the personal data of Californians or has it collected for you, and fits one or more of these criteria:
+As of January 1, 2023, the CPRA applies if you are a for-profit organization that “does business” in the state of California, collects the personal data of Californians or has it collected for you, and fits one or more of these criteria:

 That means there are a lot more “cops on the beat,” so to speak, with the ability to investigate business practices and bring actions to penalize those organizations that are not in compliance.

-Each person affected in a violation constitutes an “offense,” so the fines can add up quickly, especially if you are willfully negligent.
-And, the bad news: If you’re reading this, and then decide not to bother with compliance, you’re being willfully negligent.
+Each person affected in a violation constitutes an offense, so the fines can add up quickly, especially if you are willfully negligent.
+And the bad news: If you’re reading this and then decide not to bother with compliance, you’re being willfully negligent.
 Oops.

 Is it likely that “I had no idea I had to comply with this law,” will work as an excuse when a regulator comes calling?
 Absolutely not.